walkermatt/gridref/README.md

 ## License

-Copyright © 2013 Matt Walker (walkermatt@longwayaround.org.uk)
+Copyright © 2013 Matt Walker (walkermatt@longwayaround.org.uk, @_walkermatt on Twitter)

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.